 What to do if you have a complaint

-- writing to Rory Gaffney, Head of Operations, Down’s Syndrome Scotland, Riverside House, 502 Gorgie Road, Edinburgh, EH11 3AF
+- in writing to Laura Wright, (Finance & Resources Manager and Company Secretary, Down’s Syndrome Scotland, Riverside House, 502 Gorgie Road, Edinburgh, EH11 3AF

 - or sending an email to firstname.lastname@example.org